Local nonprofit to raise funds for families in need

 Along with food fundraisers, the organization also hosts Daddy Daughter Dances and “Get Carded” events where guests bring a $25 gift card for gas or groceries.
 According to Dixon, the organization was able to create scholarships for college and high school students with the amount of support from fundraisers.

-Saturdays’ fundraiser will feature barbeque plates — which include barbeque, coleslaw, potatoes, a roll and a drink — for $8, but other donations are accepted.
+Saturdays’ fundraiser will feature barbecue plates — which include barbecue, coleslaw, potatoes, a roll and a drink — for $8, but other donations are accepted.